rootstrap/blog/content/Experimenting with Airflow to process S3 files - Mikaela Pisani.md

 **Airflow executors:** Executors are the mechanism by which task instances get run.
 Airflow has different executors, you can them find [here](https://airflow.apache.org/docs/stable/executor/index.html).
 The most common ones are:

 - **SequentialExecutor:** The default executor where tasks are executed sequentially.
-- LocalExecutor you can run locally multiple jobs in parallel.
-LocalExecutor runs the task on the same node as the scheduler.
+- **LocalExecutor**:  LocalExecutor runs tasks on the same node as the scheduler.
+It allows you to locally run multiple jobs in parallel.
 - CeleryExecutor **is the most mature option**.
 It requires Redis or RabbitMQ to queue the tasks.
 - KubernetesExecutor was introduced in version 1.10.0.
 With KubernetesExecutor you can prepare different docker images for your tasks, and it gives you more flexibility.